clementyung/clementyung.github.io/_pages/about.md

   - /about.html
 ---

 I am Clement (Cheuk Wai) Yung, a graduate student (PhD Mathematics) at the University of Toronto.
 I did my undergraduate studies at the National University of Singapore.

-My interest revolves around set theory, infinitary combinatorics, Ramsey theory, and set theory's interaction with analysis.
-I wrote my Honours thesis under Asst.
-Prof. Spencer Unger (University of Toronto) and Prof. Yang Yue (National University of Singapore), titled "Diagonalisation Forcing of Infinite Block Sequences".
-I'm currently researching the combinatorics of a class of sequence spaces, which is closely related to Ramsey spaces, under Asst.
+I research on set theory and Ramsey theory under my supervisor Asst.
 Prof. Spencer Unger.

 You can contact me at my email [clement.yung@mail.utoronto.ca](mailto:clement.yung@mail.utoronto.ca).
 I am rarely active on social media, but I enjoy hanging around Math StackExchange and MathOverflow (though I usually only ask questions on MathOverflow).

 <a href="https://math.stackexchange.com/users/620517/clement-yung"><img src="https://math.stackexchange.com/users/flair/620517.png" width="208" height="58" alt="profile for Clement Yung at Mathematics Stack Exchange, Q&amp;A for people studying math at any level and professionals in related fields" title="profile for Clement Yung at Mathematics Stack Exchange, Q&amp;A for people studying math at any level and professionals in related fields"></a>
 <a href="https://mathoverflow.net/users/146831/clement-yung"><img src="https://mathoverflow.net/users/flair/146831.png" width="208" height="58" alt="profile for Clement Yung at MathOverflow, Q&amp;A for professional mathematicians" title="profile for Clement Yung at MathOverflow, Q&amp;A for professional mathematicians"></a>

 My favourite video game is [Super Smash Bros.
 Ultimate](https://en.wikipedia.org/wiki/Super_Smash_Bros._Ultimate).
-I used to occasionally join the locals in Singapore, but I have not had a chance so far in Toronto.
 I am a proud main of Mr. Game and Watch.
+I used to join the locals in Singapore occasionally, but I have no intention of competing in the future.
+If you found a GnW online with a tag with a suspiciously close connection to what I've written in this site, you have probably found me.